AliRezaJoodi/PIC_Projects/DigitalMeter_Ultrasonic_SRF02/README.md

-## Digital Meter Using SRF02 Ultrasonic Moudle
+## Digital Meter Using A SRF02 Ultrasonic Moudle

 MCU:		PIC16F877A
 Frequency:     	8MHz (External Crystal)